-Yes, Monterey County is full of Instagram-worthy bucket list sites.
-The world-famous Bixby Bridge in Big Sur and the iconic Lone Cypress in Pebble Beach are just a few examples.
-But consider exploring the lesser known gems to avoid the crowds, while still experiencing authentic Monterey County.
-Discover the River Road Wine Trail in the Salinas Valley, which is dotted with award-winning wineries and picturesque valley views.
-Continue on to Pinnacles National Park to witness its unique towering rock spires and a diverse range of flora and fauna including the California condor.
-You’ll be glad you ventured off the beaten path, as Robert Frost concluded in his iconic poem The Road Not Taken, “I took the one less traveled by, and that has made all the difference.”
+Monterey County is full of Instagram-worthy bucket list destinations.
+The breathtaking Big Sur coastline and the iconic Lone Cypress in Pebble Beach are just a few examples.
+But consider exploring the lesser known hidden gems, while still experiencing authentic Monterey County.
+Take a trip over to the River Road Wine Trail in the Salinas Valley, dotted with award-winning wineries and picturesque valley views.

 Luckily, it’s always ON season in Monterey.
 No matter the time of year, Monterey County is a great place to visit.
 Consider travelling during the winter months to see the sights with less crowds and enjoy shoulder season lodging discounts.
 Or, take a midweek vacation for similar benefits.
 It’s a great way to experience the magic of Monterey County while saving time and money.